 SANDY HORNE, IS:

 --First rate musician and one of Canada's premier female bass players.

 --Founding member of the iconic Canadian band, Spoons.

---Gold records and Juno nominations to the Spoons' credit.
+--Gold records and Juno nomination to the Spoons' credit.

---A staunch support of Women's leadership roles (business, social and political forums).
+--A staunch supporter of Women's leadership roles (business, social and political forums).